by Jennifer Sartell

 They don’t fight with their feet

-Our turkeys rarely fight, but occasionally they’ll get into a scwabble.
+Our turkeys rarely fight, but occasionally they’ll get into a squabble.
 And unlike roosters, they don’t rear up and gouge with spurs.
 Instead, they carry out the battle of Who’s Head Can Be On Top.
 The turkeys get really close, breast to breast and their heads and necks will go up and over…up and over each other.
 The one on top will try to push the other one’s head down and it goes on until something more interesting happens that distracts them.

 They follow, but won’t be chased

 This has something to do with the turkeys working with each other in a flock dynamic.
 We learned quickly (after they outsmarted our best attempts to pen them) that chasing turkeys back to where they needed to be didn’t work.
-When you try to “herd” a flock of turkeys, the flock splits and separates, then reconveigns behind you.
+When you try to “herd” a flock of turkeys, the flock splits and separates, then reconvening behind you.

 We ended up training our turkeys to come when called with grain, and they will follow us anywhere.